 Another big difference between the two jackets is the lapels.
 On the double-breasted jacket, it is most common to see a peaked lapel, but if the jacket is a tuxedo you may see a streamlined shawl lapel.

 In comparison to the double-breasted suit, the single-breasted suit jacket features a narrow overlap and just one column of buttons.
 When it comes to buttons, this jacket usually features a column of one, two or three buttons (four-button versions are not as popular).
 With a three-button blazer, a good rule to remember is, sometimes, always, never—in the same order, which means sometimes button the top button, always button the middle button, and never button the bottom button.
 Usually, the single-breasted jacket has a notched lapel and sometimes a shawl lapel.

 How to Style a Double-Breasted Blazer?

 This classy garment is a statement by itself.
 It should be styled very cautiously and should not be over the top.
 When styling this blazer, avoid button-downs with patterns and pants with thick stripes on them.
 Stick to pin-stripes and solid neutral color shirts.
-You can complete the look with accessories and loafers.
+You can complete the look with accessories and leather loafers.
 A pocket square is a great preference when donning this garment especially if you’re going sans tie.